Hagtronics/Prologix-GPIB-USB-Controller-KISS-Driver-for-Python/README.md

 ```

 ### Usage:
-1) Get the code here, from the 'src' directory, and place it somewhere where your program can find it.
+1) Get the code from the 'src' directory here, and place it somewhere where your program can find it.
 2) Use this simple outline to get going,
    ``` Python
    place code here